Halacha for Friday 24 Adar 5786 March 13 2026

 The king remembered that he had taught him this wisdom and he said to his good friend, “I did warn you, that this wisdom could crush you!”

-The man was astonished and asked, “And if I didn’t know this knowledge then would this decree not have been made against me?”
+The man was astonished and asked, “And if I didn’t know this knowledge, wouldn’t the decree have been made against me regardless?”

 Many times, we experience a small amount of damage, an upsetting financial loss, some form of embarrassment or aggravation.
 We know to accept this in good spirit since through this we merit to atone our sins.
 It wipes the slate, and it is a great merit [for us that it happens in this way].
-Accordingly, Hashem vents His anger on wood and stones, and through this has mercy on us like a father has for his children.
+Accordingly, Hashem vents His anger on wood and stones [as He did with the destruction of the Bet HaMikdash], and through this He has mercy on us like a father has for his children.

 8 Halachot Most Popular